guidesmiths/clean-code-school/code-smells/conditional-complexity/README.md

 ## Description

-TODO: Add a description (with a small code example) on understanding the code smell.
+TODO: Add a description to understand the code smell.

 ## Recognition.
 Signs and Symptoms